lassebe/play/README.md

 Play
 ====
 A collection of things that don't fit anywhere else.
+Mostly here to save on private repos.

 ### Casting
 A solution to the extra-lab in ADK.
 Probably shouldn't be open to the public.